FYDE-S2020/arduino-lab-2-kevinwaynekelly/Report.md

 1. What is the purpose of an IP address?

-    Basically its like a mailing address wherein provides for us an address to access something.
+    Basically its like a mailing address wherein it provides for us an address to access something.

 2. What is a DNS?
 What are the benefits of using domain names instead of IP addresses?